barnard704344/the-print-farm/docs/printers-and-orcaslicer.md

 Klipper webcams are auto-detected from Moonraker's `/server/webcams/list` endpoint.
 Happy Hare MMU is auto-detected from Klipper printer objects.

-## Klipper Adaptive Flow

-If [Klipper Adaptive Flow](https://github.com/barnard704344/Klipper-Adaptive-Flow) is installed on a Klipper printer, the dashboard auto-detects it and shows a direct link to the Adaptive Flow analysis dashboard on the printer card.

 ## Obico Integration

 If a local [Obico](https://www.obico.io/) server is running and the Obico plugin is installed on a Klipper printer, the dashboard automatically pulls failure detection data and remote monitoring info from it and displays it on the printer card.
 No additional configuration is required.